BrainstormWilly/yno-guy/_posts/2015-02-11-what-the-hell-is-a-wine-club-p1.markdown

 ## So, What is a Wine Club?

-In brief, a wine club is a commitment to purchase a defined quantity of wine over a period of time.
-Wine clubs were traditionally sold by wineries, but are now being sold through wine shops, online retailers, and yes, even the [Wall Street Journal](https://www.wsjwine.com/).
-Commitments are determined usually in terms of shipments.
-The amount of wine can vary from a few bottles to several cases per year.
+In brief, a wine club is a loyalty program.
+It usually consists of a commitment to purchase a  quantity of wine over a period of time at pre-determined intervals.
+Commitments are usually defined as shipments.
+The amount of wine per shipment can vary from a couple bottles to 12 or more.
 After the minimum commitment is met (usually a year’s worth of shipments) you can choose to cancel or allow it to continue indefinitely.
 In most clubs, the seller chooses the wines, but some are now allowing the consumer to choose from a list.
-Once you choose a club, wines are shipped direct to your home or business at predefined intervals and you are billed on a per shipment basis.
+Once you choose a club, wines are shipped direct to your home or business and you are billed per shipment.
+There is usually a minimum commitment of year, after which you can cancel anytime.
 Simple, no?
 No, definitely not.
+Wine clubs were traditionally sold by wineries, but are now being sold through wine shops, online retailers, and yes, even the [Wall Street Journal](https://www.wsjwine.com/).

 ## Winery Wine Clubs

 Wineries were the first to sell wine clubs.
 In fact, until 2004 wineries were the only entities that could sell wine direct-to-consumers (aka DTC).
-It is generally accepted the first wine club was actually the [Automatic Tasting Program (ATP)](https://www.ridgewine.com/wine-club-membership/membership-options/advance-tasting-program/) introduced by Ridge Winery in 1977.
+It is generally accepted the first wine club was actually the [Automatic Tasting Program (ATP)](https://www.ridgewine.com/atp40/) introduced by Ridge Winery in 1977.

-{% include image_with_caption.html image="advancedtastingprogram.jpg" alt="Ridge Vineyards ATP" caption="courtesy of Ridge Vineyards" %}

-> Ridge Winery’s “Automatic Tasting Program” is considered by most the first wine club.
+{% include image_with_caption.html image="ATP40Logo.jpg" alt="Ridge Vineyards ATP" caption="Ridge Winery’s “Automatic Tasting Program” is considered by most the first wine club." %}

 I was a teenager growing up near their winery in Saratoga, CA when my dad joined the program.
 Back then it wasn’t a “shipping” as much a “sampling” program where local customers would journey to the winery to get their new releases to take home, try and enjoy.
 The winery would then offer the same wines at a discount so that members could immediately purchase their favorites.
 My dad and his buddies eagerly awaited each release to the point where the “journey” to Ridge became more a celebrated pilgrimage.
 Their excitement was around the differences each vineyard, varietal, and vintage would bring.
 This excitement is why many people join winery wine clubs to this day.